IV. Degree Requirements for Joint Degree Candidates

 A. General Requirements

 - Purpose.
-The UNH Law Joint Degree program allows candidates to complete both a Juris Doctor and a Residential Master’s of Laws (LL.M.) or an interdisciplinary Master’s degree in the period they have committed to the Juris Doctor program.
+The UNH Franklin Pierce School of Law Joint Degree program allows candidates to complete both a Juris Doctor and a Residential Master’s of Laws (LL.M.) or an interdisciplinary Master’s degree in the period they have committed to the Juris Doctor program.
 Juris Doctor candidates may not elect the Online LL.M. or Master’s degree as a method of completing a joint degree.

 - Application.
 Candidates can apply for joint degree status at the beginning of the second semester of the first JD year.
 Applicants will not be formally enrolled in the Joint Degree program until completion of their first year of JD study.
-Joint degree candidates are required to submit a shortened application and pay a small processing fee.
-Application forms are available online and in the Graduate Programs Office.
+Joint degree candidates are required to submit a shortened application.
+Application forms are available online and in the Admissions Office.
 Applications for joint degree status will not be accepted after the first day of classes in the JD applicant’s sixth semester.

 B. Required Credits